getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ### > **How to set proper rate limits?**

 A good way to set a project rate limit is by figuring out the expected event volume based on past traffic.
-Let's look at an example
+Let's look at an example:

 ![Calculating rate limits]({% asset guides/manage-event-stream/14.png @path %})

 - Open the project DSN key configuration under `[Project Settings] > Client Keys > [Configure]`
 - Take a look at the `KEY USAGE IN THE LAST 30 DAYS` graph.
 Max daily rate in the last month is < 326K
-- Based on that, we can define a ceiling **daily** max value of ~330K which is ~13,750 events an **hour**.
+- Based on that, we can define a ceiling **daily** max value of ~330K, which is ~13,750 events an **hour**.
-- Notice that you can set a daily, hourly or minute-based rate limit.
+- Notice that you can set a daily, hourly, or minute-based rate limit.
 We'd recommend using an hourly rate to avoid situations where a random event spike might exhaust your daily set quota and leave you blind for the rest of the day.
 - You can always go back, check the graph to see the number of events dropped due to rate limiting and revisit your settings.

     ![Revisit rate limits]({% asset guides/manage-event-stream/15.png @path %})

-### > **Spike Protection was activated - what should I do?**
+### > **Spike Protection was activated --- what should I do?**

 You received an email notifying you that Spike Protection was triggered and applied to your account.

 ![Spike Protection Email]({% asset guides/manage-event-stream/spike-email.jpg @path %})

 Many times an unexpected spike is caused by a new error (or errors) introduced into your code with a new release version.
-You can search for these errors by:
+Here are ways you can search for these errors:

 - Open the Events view from the left side navigation bar.
 - Select `View All Projects` from the Project drop-down to see events from all projects in your org.